ShaniRom/Airbnb/README.md

 Which opens the connection with the localhost

 ## How to Use the Project-
-You search in the navigation bar for a city and for how many guests you want staying with you, or you press on one of the city cards to go to a page with a list of options for the city youve chosen.
+You select in the navigation bar a city in Israel and for how many guests you want staying with you, or you press on one of the city cards to go to a page with a list of options for the city youve chosen.

 Then you press on a prefered airbnb option inorder to see more information on the prefered airbnb youve chosen.